-Ever since I can remember, I have always loved history and art.
-The inventiveness and creativity of our ancestors, made manifest by means of extraordinary works of art and architecture, give me a sense of security, an awareness of my identity.
-When I was at school, I loved art history classes and I tortured my relatives visiting Rome as I wanted to show them the beauties of the Eternal City.
-I graduated in Law but my passion for history did not abandon me: I chose a specific path, which led me to an international PhD in Legal History.
+Since I can remember it, I have always loved history and art.
+The ingenuity and talent of the men who preceded us, and which manifests itself in extraordinary works of art and architecture, give me a sense of security, an awareness of my identity.
+At school I loved art history lessons and since I was a teenager I tortured relatives visiting Rome to show them its beauty.
+I started law studies but my passion for history did not leave me: I chose a precise path, which led me to an international doctorate in History of law.

-For almost five years I lived in several European countries: Germany, England and France.
-Today I am Adjunct Professor of Medieval and Modern Legal History the Roma Tre University and Instructor of a course on The Legal Protection of Cultural Heritage.
-In the meantime, I obtained my license as a tourist guide in order to express that very need that I had revealed so soon: to share with others the passion for our history and for the incredible testimonies that Rome preserves (and not only from the point of view of art!).
+For almost five years I have lived in different European countries: Germany, England and France.
+Today I am an adjunct professor of Medieval and Modern Law History at the Roma Tre University and lecturer in the Legal Protection of Cultural Heritage course.
+In the meantime, I got my tour guide license to be able to express that need that I had expressed so early: to share the passion for our history and for the incredible testimonies that Rome retains of it, and not only from the point of view of art.

-Rome is a big metropolis, there is no doubt about that.
-However, many neighborhoods maintain the atmosphere of a village, where the neighbors are always ready to make a joke, the culinary traditions remain fundamental and it is always the right time to eat an ice cream in one of its spectacular parks.
+Rome is a great metropolis where, however, in many districts you can breathe a “country” air, where the neighbors are always ready to make a joke, the culinary traditions remain fundamental and it is always the right time to eat an ice cream in one of its spectacular parks.

-My love for Ostia Antica has deep roots: it certainly dates back to my childhood, when my parents took me and my brothers to the excavations on Sundays.
-I even wandered around Ostia Antica when I was still in my mother’s tummy (as you can see in the picture, where she is seven months pregnant)!
-As a child I liked getting lost amidst the ruins, running through the fields full of flowers in Spring, imagining the lives of people so distant in time yet so similar to us.
-I spent all my childhood and adolescence in Ostia and, over time, I discovered many things about that mysterious city and many others about the history of the area over the centuries.
+My love for Ostia Antica has distant roots: it certainly dates back to my childhood, when my parents took me and my brothers to the excavations on Sundays.
+I even went to Ostia Antica when I was still in my mother’s womb (as you can see in the photo where she is seven months pregnant)!
+As a child I loved getting lost in the ruins, running through the fields full of flowers in spring, imagining the lives of people who have been dead for millennia and yet so similar to us.
+I spent my whole childhood and adolescence in Ostia and, over time, I discovered many things about that mysterious city and many others about the history of the area over the centuries.

-Without any doubt, private tours and school tours are my favorite ones.
-Private tours allow an interaction that is more difficult to establish with large and very heterogeneous groups.
-Each tourist is different and has different notions and curiosities: this job is an ongoing challenge and is therefore stimulating.
-School groups, and more generally children, give great satisfaction not only because they are fascinated by ancient monuments and by the great stories of the past but also because they often make very clever and original observations.
+Without a doubt the private tours and those for school groups.
+Private tours create an interaction with customers that is more difficult to establish with large and very heterogeneous groups.
+Each tourist is different and has different notions and curiosities: it is a continuous challenge and therefore stimulating.
+School groups, and more generally children, give great satisfaction because they are fascinated by ancient monuments, by the stories of the past and often make very intelligent and original observations.

-I like very much doing tours at the excavations of Ostia Antica and at the epicenter of ancient Rome, i.e. Coliseum, Roman Forum and Palatine Hill.
-Both tours allow me to delve into the thousand-year history of Rome and the sites are so rich that one never stops studying and discovering.
-I also like the history of the land reclamation of Ostia and Maccarese because I can deepen the issue of the cooperative movement as well as tell anecdotes about the men and women who made the 20th century reborn of Ostia possible.
-Finally, I have a thing for tours on the history of women: I use the city as a tool to bring them back to life and describe their long (and difficult) path towards equality.
+My favorite tours are those to the excavations of Ostia Antica and the epicenter of ancient Rome: Colosseum, Roman Forum and Palatine Hill.
+Both allow you to deepen the millenary history of Rome and the sites are so rich that you never stop studying and discovering.
+I also like the story of the reclamation of Ostia and Maccarese: through the visit to places unrelated to mass tourism it is possible to describe the complex dynamics of the cooperative movement but also to tell many anecdotes about the men and women who, with their work, enthusiasm and spirit of sacrifice, they ensured that Ostia could be reborn in 1900.
+Finally, I have a weakness for tours on the history of women: I find it extremely stimulating to use the city (the ancient one as well as the modern one) to tell their long (and bumpy) journey towards parity.